Nebuloz/project-git-coursera/README.md

 # project-git-coursera

 This is a demo repo created for the final project of the git and github course on Coursera.
+Forked fixed typo